How the engine works

 A few design choices we re-validated more than once:

-- No cell-based intelligence layer.
-A cell-based protection layer that reasoned over 32 × 32 tiles was prototyped and abandoned.
-Per-pixel modelling is more honest about the physics; tiles produced staircase artifacts at content boundaries.
+- No cell-based risk model.
+A protection layer that reasoned over 32 × 32 tiles was prototyped and abandoned.
+Per-pixel modelling is more honest about the physics; hard tiles produced staircase artifacts at content boundaries.
+The v5 presentation field is intentionally low-resolution, but it is continuously smoothed and crossfaded, so it never staircases the way those hard tiles did, and the underlying risk model stays per-pixel.

 - No CPU-side burn-in heuristics.
 The engine does not try to recognise “this is a Discord sidebar” or “this is a YouTube logo.”
 Recognition is fragile and ages badly.
 Exposure is the universal physical quantity.